 Success in our work with boys depends largely on the qualifications of our staff personnel.
 Unlike most programs, we are not specialists who have earned degrees in mental or behavioral health.
-Instead, we choose to train the necessary physical skills and professional techniques of working at camp into people who have proved their personal character — counsellors who are positive, optimistic, and confident; who display an attitude of interest and faith in people and in wanting to help others learn to be successful.
+Instead, we choose to train the necessary physical skills and professional techniques of working at camp into people who have proved their personal character — counselors who are positive, optimistic, and confident; who display an attitude of interest and faith in people and in wanting to help others learn to be successful.
 Our staff members are here not because they chose a career, but because their hearts are filled with the love of Jesus and they long to show that same love to others.

 God has blessed us tremendously with a wonderful staff team made up of varying background skills and personal strengths.
 Please meet…